richardsonlima/richardsonlima.github.io/_posts/2023-06-05-two-currents.markdown

 in hues beyond the blue,
 rises as a rare jewel,
 displaying its polished face to the sun.
-It demands eyes to behold it,
+It demands eyes to behold it:
 applause to sustain its shine.
 Yet beneath its apparent strength
-lie hidden fractures,
+lie hidden fractures;
 a gem that trembles
 at the slightest opposing view.

-It dances in spirals of storm,
+It dances in spirals of storm:
 now exalted, now shattered,
 building palaces of fantasy
 that dissolve at a touch.